 Age-related macular degeneration happens when part of the retina is damaged due to ageing complications.
 The condition is known to affect millions of people around the globe.
 It is fourth in the list of diseases that commonly lead to blindness behind cataracts, preterm birth and glaucoma.

 What is age-related macular degeneration?

-Macular degeneration (MD), also referred to as age-related macular degeneration (AMD), is a medical condition that typically appears in older people.
-It results in blurred or total vision loss in the centre of a person’s visual field.
-In some rare instances the disease does affect younger people, this is known as juvenile macular degeneration.
+Macular degeneration, also referred to as age-related macular degeneration (AMD), is a medical condition that results in blurred or total vision loss in the centre of a person’s visual field.

 What are the symptoms of age-related macular disease?

 The symptoms of macular degeneration are similar to other eye conditions, making it difficult to detect initially.
 Early AMD is usually asymptomatic, meaning symptoms won’t be noticeable.
 It's advised you see an optician for diagnosis with an eye exam.

 Symptoms may include any of the following: